 3. Miso is almost always excited to see you.
 Seriously, doesn’t it feel good to see someone light up when they see you?
 Maya Angelou once said that she regretted not always lighting up when seeing her children while she was raising them, as she believed she often looked at them with a critical eye instead (e.g., “your shirt is un-tucked”).
 She learned her lesson and taught others to light up when they see their children.
 What a pleasure it is to feel and see joy from others when entering a room.

 4. On a similar note, Miso can change the energy in the room.
 We all have the ability to do this.
-Oprah believes that we are all responsible for the energy we bring into the room.
-I too truly believe this, and invite you all to be conscious of this as well.
+Oprah, for example, believes that we are all responsible for the energy we bring into the room.
+I, too, truly believe this and invite you all to be conscious of this as well.
 The same goes for phone calls.
 Have you ever been in a really good mood and received a phone call from someone who just wanted to complain the entire time?
 How did it make you feel?

 How about you?
 What have animals taught you?
 Anything that you want to consciously change about your habits or daily routine?
 Please share any action steps or insights below!